4 Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'

 On Wednesday, that changed.

-Rep. Pramila Jayapal, D-Wash., whose district includes Amazon's headquarters, asked Bezos point blank: Does the company use the data it collects from other sellers on the platform for its benefit?
+Rep. Pramila Jayapal, D-Wash., whose district includes Amazon's headquarters, asked Bezos point-blank: Does the company use the data it collects from other sellers on the platform for its benefit?

 "I can't answer that question yes or no," Bezos said.
 "We have a policy against using seller-specific data to aid our private label business, but I can't guarantee you that that policy has never been violated."